akula802/soupy/README.md

 Looking for sold-out concert tickets?
 Jetskis?
 Free furniture?
 Set this up to run periodically with Task Scheduler or whatever you like.
 Let Python do all the work for you!

+6/29: This initial commit version does not check to see if 'new' links are reposts, or do much in the way of general error handling.
+It's a rough cut, but it works.